thedwarf21/ralugna/NOTES.md

 - [ ] refactor and integrate the `RS_WCL` components that could come handy
     - [ ] integrate `<rlg-for each="internalName of/in path[2].the.property[2].bind"></rlg-for>` **[SP: 3]**
-        - [ ] use a slot for repeated content (display: none on the slot + cloneNode to generate the shadow DOM content dynamicaly)
+        - [x] use a slot for repeated content (display: none on the slot + cloneNode to generate the shadow DOM content dynamicaly)
-        - [ ] must test the `each` attribute's consistence
+        - [x] must test the `each` attribute's consistence
+        - [ ] create a RlgForItem component to dealing with a single iteration rendering (in progress)
+        - [ ] use `ObservableValue.observe` to update the RlgFor's contents dynamicaly
         - [ ] nested `<rlg-for>` must be able to reference the parent `<rlg-for>` internal name from the `each` expression
     - [ ] integrate `<rlg-if condition="booleanExpression"></rlg-if>` **[SP: 1]**
 - [ ] create some base Behaviors for the components